ls-da3m0ns/JAXified_ML/README.md

 ## Implementation of major ML Algorithms and techniques in JAX

 ### current version includes
- * modified kmeans to output goodness score of point during prediction
+ * KMeans
- * allows running kmeans on CPU/GPU/TPU
+    * allows running kmeans on CPU/GPU/TPU, modified kmeans to output goodness score
- * ResNet architecture
+ * ResNet
  * LeNet-5

 ### working on
  * adding support for more popular DeepLearning Architectures